-More detail about generating PDFs is provided in Generating PDFs (page 89), but the configuration settings used for the PDFs are described here.
+More detail about generating PDFs is provided in , but the configuration settings used for the PDFs are described here.

 The process for creating PDFs relies on two steps:

 - 1. First you build a printer-friendly web version of the content. - 2.
 Then you run PrinceXML to get all the printer-friendly web pages and package them into a PDF.